Au Pairs at Little Sunshines Agency

 - Is well-versed in managing routine and structure

-- PS – if they earn R22 500 or more then NO additional pay is applicable for any additional hours worked
+PS – if they earn R22 500 or more then NO additional pay is applicable for any additional hours worked as they are above the overtime threshold

 ALL Candidates:

-- Petrol reimbursement at AA Rates per km travelled would be in addition to the salary (NOT to and from work).
+- Petrol reimbursement for travelling done during work is at SARS Rates per km travelled and would be in addition to the salary

-- If you are providing a vehicle for the candidate to use during working hours then you would not have to reimburse the candidate per km indicated above.
+- If you are providing a vehicle for the candidate to use during working hours then you would not have to reimburse the candidate per km travelled.

 PLEASE NOTE: